The efc Team

 Dr. Joachim Schnackenberg

-Peer review activities, among others, for the following professional journals: BMJ Mental Health; Psychosis (Psychological, Social and Integrative Approaches); Psychology and Psychotherapy: Theory, Research and Practice; Psychiatrische Praxis; Clinical Psychology & Psychotherapy; Nordic Psychology;
+Peer review activities, among others, for the following professional journals: BMJ Mental Health; Psychosis (Psychological, Social and Integrative Approaches); Psychology and Psychotherapy: Theory, Research and Practice; Psychiatrische Praxis; Clinical Psychology & Psychotherapy; Nordic Psychology; Journal of Clinical Psychology

 Senait Debesay